 94% of B2B marketers use LinkedIn, 80% of B2B leads come directly from the platform, and a whopping 97% of B2B marketers use Linkedin specifically for content marketing.
 Business executives rate LinkedIn as the number one choice for professionally relevant content.

 Based on these stats, LinkedIn checks all the boxes: targeted, relevant, and professional.
-If you add LinkedIn automation in the mix, you’ll have no problem turning leads into paying customers.
+If you incorporate LinkedIn automation alongside a dedicated Linked Helper tool, you’ll have no problem turning leads into paying customers.

 Why do B2B marketers think LinkedIn is the best platform?
 Here’s why:

 - B2B businesses can create awareness and improve their reputation.
 Businesses have the opportunity to increase their network and fill it with warm leads.
 By using personal and group features, companies can increase their visibility and brand.

 - B2B businesses can use other thought leaders to promote their products.
 Although regular influence marketing doesn’t work on companies, thought leadership does.
 If you gain more influence in your sphere, you can sell more products to other businesses.

 - B2B businesses can generate leads.
 LinkedIn is designed to connect businesses to customers through its multiple networking features.
 Customers are more likely to post questions on LinkedIn, which helps you target more leads when you answer them.

 - B2B businesses can sync their CRM tools seamlessly with LinkedIn.
 Customer relationship management software lets you see what your contacts are doing in real-time, offering valuable information about their preferences and behaviors.

 - B2B businesses can generate traffic.
 LinkedIn can do wonders for link building and bringing in organic traffic.
 LinkedIn has a social sharing button that allows you to share content in your status updates, and shares are pretty common on the platform.